Minnesota Ballet: Company

-A Duluth native, Karl von Rabenau is delighted to return home to Minnesota, where he began his ballet career.
-Karl started training in the School of the Duluth Ballet, now Minnesota Ballet.
-He continued his training at Minnesota Dance Theatre, the San Francisco Ballet School, and the Boston Ballet School, where he was asked to join Boston Ballet II and, shortly thereafter, to apprentice with the Boston Ballet company.
-Karl joined the Omaha Ballet in 1987.
-In 1988, he accepted the invitation of renowned Balanchine ballerina Patricia Wilde to join the Pittsburgh Ballet Theatre under her direction and with whom he toured to the famed National Theater & Concert Hall in Taipei, Taiwan.
-Karl danced his final 10 seasons as a soloist with the Milwaukee Ballet, most of those years under the direction of Michael Pink.
-His wide repertoire included soloist and principal roles in dance masterworks by such ballet luminaries as Alvin Ailey, George Balanchine, Jean-Paul Comelin, John Cranko, Agnes de Mille, Lisa de Ribere, Choo San Goh, José Limón, Eugene Loring, David Parsons, Marius Petipa, and Bruce Wells.
+A Duluth native, Karl von Rabenau began his ballet career in Minnesota. von Rabenau started training in the School of the Duluth Ballet, now Minnesota Ballet.
+He continued his training at Minnesota Dance Theatre, the San Francisco Ballet School, and the Boston Ballet School, where he was asked to join Boston Ballet II and, shortly thereafter, to apprentice with the Boston Ballet company. von Rabenau joined the Omaha Ballet in 1987.
+In 1988 Balanchine ballerina Patricia Wilde invitated him to join the Pittsburgh Ballet Theatre; he toured with her the National Theater & Concert Hall in Taipei, Taiwan. von Rabenau danced his final 10 seasons as a soloist with the Milwaukee Ballet, most of those years under the direction of Michael Pink.
+His repertoire included soloist and principal roles in dance masterworks by Alvin Ailey, George Balanchine, Jean-Paul Comelin, John Cranko, Agnes de Mille, Lisa de Ribere, Choo San Goh, José Limón, Eugene Loring, David Parsons, Marius Petipa, and Bruce Wells.